 Editor’s Note: Lab Notes is an ongoing series where we shed a scientific light on common hair questions, myths, and problems.
 Read our latest post on how to avoid bubble hair.

-Where can you find the latest darling of the beauty industry?
+Where can you find the latest deep conditioning darling of the beauty product and hair care industry?
 In your kitchen cabinet.

 Coconut oil, extracted from the “meat” of coconuts, has recently been touted by fans as a hair moisturizer, defrizzer and styling gel, not to mention a body lotion, eye cream, makeup remover, teeth whitener and mouthwash (just to name a few).

-The broad range of benefits almost sounds too good to be true — and some of them might be, as there isn’t solid research supporting every proposed use of coconut oil.
-But when it comes to what the allnatural oil can do for your locks, the evidence is solid.
+The broad range of benefits almost sounds too good to be true — and some of them might be, as there isn’t solid research supporting all these ways to use coconut oil.
+But when it comes to what the all-natural oil can do for your haircare routine, the evidence is solid.

-So should you toss out your can’tlivewithout hair regimen and trust coconut oil as a magic cureall?
-The answer comes to down to science (and a bit of history):
+So should you toss out your can’t-live-without hair regimen and trust coconut oil as a magic cure-all hair treatment?
+The answer comes down to science (and a bit of history).

-While coconut oil only recently came into the mainstream spotlight, it has been used for centuries by women in tropical regions to maintain hair with documented beneficial results: prevalent healthy hair and fewer infections.
+While the use of coconut oil only recently came into the mainstream spotlight, this moisturizing oil has been used for centuries by women in tropical regions to maintain hair with documented beneficial results: prevalent healthy hair and fewer infections.
 Why are we so behind the curve?
 Coconut oil is one of the richest sources of saturated fat with 90 percent of its fatty acids being saturated — and for the past few decades, health researchers saw saturated fat as a death wish for heart disease.
 This popular belief has since been disproved, and we’ve started to learn more about the unique makeup and potential benefits of coconut oil.